PynPoint/PynPoint/docs/tutorial.rst

 2. The actual pipeline :class:`pynpoint.core.pypeline` which capsules a list of pipeline modules.

 .. important::
-   In PynPoint, pixel coordinates are zero-indexed, meaning that (x, y) = (0, 0) corresponds to the center of the pixel in the bottom-left corner of the image.
+   Pixel coordinates are zero-indexed, meaning that (x, y) = (0, 0) corresponds to the center of the pixel in the bottom-left corner of the image.
 The coordinate of the bottom-left corner is therefore (x, y) = (-0.5, -0.5).
-Note that there is an offset of unity in both directions with respect to the pixel coordinates of DS9, for which the bottom-left corner is (x, y) = (-0.5, -0.5).
+This means that there is an offset of 1.0 in both directions with respect to the pixel coordinates of DS9, for which the bottom-left corner is (x, y) = (0.5, 0.5).

 .. _data-types: